grill66/grill66.github.io/_pages/about.md

 Aside from my academic pursuits,
 I also enjoy exploring practical techniques called "*Hacking*".
-I personally believe that hacking is similar to comprehensive arts like *Opera* as both require a deep understanding of diverse fields within their respective domains.
+I personally believe that hacking is like comprehensive arts as it requires a deep understanding of diverse fields within computer science.

 I earned my M.S. in Information Security from Korea University under the supervision of Prof. Huy Kang Kim, and I received my B.S. in Cyber Defense from Korea University.